lcdm-uiuc/info490-sp16/orientation/syllabus.md

 ### Videos ###

-Each week there will be at least one video that will offer a broader context for the new week, explain key concepts, and demonstrate important tasks.
-To view them, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview (and occasionally a lesson).
-By viewing all videos for a week, you will be given twenty points.
-In case you are wondering, Illinois Mediaspace tracks the viewing of course videos.
+Each week there will be at least one instructor created video that will offer a broader context for the new week, explain key concepts, and demonstrate important tasks.
+To view the instructor videos, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview, and as necessary in the appropriate lesson).
+You will be given twenty points for viewing each weekly instructor overview video, and ten points for viewing any instructor video that is part of a weekly lesson.
+In case you are wondering, Illinois Mediaspace tracks the viewing of course videos, so we know not only if you load a video, but how much of the video you actually watched.

 ### Readings ###

-Readings will consist of articles and excerpts from books and Web sites, and in some cases IPython Notebooks that can be viewed statically on the Github website, or (via the preferred approach) by interacting with them via the course JupyterHUb server.
+Readings will consist of articles and excerpts from books and Web sites, internet-accessible videos demonstrating a concept, and, in some cases, IPython Notebooks that can be viewed statically on the Github website, or (via the preferred approach) by interacting with them via the course JupyterHub server.
 You will be required to read and be familiar with the content of these documents.
 Readings are contextualized as part of the weekly lesson content and are located in the "Readings" section of each lesson.

 ### Lessons ###